nighthawkcoders/teacher_portfolio/_posts/2023-11-27-CSSE-mario-game-levels.md

      * Start/Homme sequence
      * a.) the start level awaits for button selection
      * b.) the start level automatically cycles to home level
-     * c.) the home advances to 1st game screen when button selection is made */
+     * c.) the home advances to 1st game level when button selection is made */
     GameLevel.create('start', '', '', '', startGameCallback);
     GameLevel.create('home', '{{homeFile}}', '', '', homeScreenCallback);